WonderingGodling/My-Mind-Space/src/site/notes/Uni/2/5BM047 Principles of disease investigation in medical microbiology/Principles Of Disease Investigation In Medical Microbiology.md

 - Facultative anaerobes.
 - Reproduce either asexually (most common) or sexually.
 - Asexual reproduction is through budding or binary fission.
 - Sometimes yeast cells can form chains together resembling true hyphae but these are called pseudohyphae
 - Yeasts such as Saccharomyces play an important role in the production of bread and in brewing alcohol.
 - Yeasts are also one of the most widely used model organisms for genetic studies, eg in cancer research.
 - Yeast like Candida sp. are opportunistic pathogens and cause infections such as candidiasis and thrush.
 Yeasts colonies resemble bacterial colonies in appearance and in consistency.
 - Yeast can be identified in the lab by their ability to assimilate and ferment various carbon sources and to utilize nitrate as a source of nitrogen.

 ### Dimorphic fungi
-- These are fungi which exhibit a filamentous mycelial morphology (saprophytic phase) when grown at room temperature 27ᴼC, but have a typical yeast morphology (parasitic phase) inside the body and when grown at 37ᴼC in the laboratory (e.g. Histoplasmosis).
+These are fungi which exhibit a filamentous mycelial morphology (saprophytic phase) when grown at room temperature 27ᴼC, but have a typical yeast morphology (parasitic phase) inside the body and when grown at 37ᴼC in the laboratory (e.g. Histoplasmosis).

 ### Terms used in colonial morphology of yeast and filamentous fungi
 ![Pasted image 20251109235604.png](/img/user/images/Pasted%20image%2020251109235604.png)

 ### Fungal infection (mycoses)
-✓ Superficial mycoses infection is limited to the outer surface of hair shafts, skin shafts and nails e.g. Tinea versicolor, Black Piedra, White Piedra
+- Superficial mycoses infection is limited to the outer surface of hair shafts, skin shafts and nails e.g. Tinea versicolor, Black Piedra, White Piedra
-✓ Cutaneous mycoses - Is the most common fungal infection. o It extends deeper into the epidermis, and can include invasive hair and nail disease e.g Dermatophytosis
+- Cutaneous mycoses - Is the most common fungal infection.
+- It extends deeper into the epidermis, and can include invasive hair and nail disease e.g
+#### Dermatophytosis
-✓ Subcutaneous mycoses- these are caused by saprophytic fungi which are unable to penetrate the skin. o Often introduced into the subcutaneous tissue by a puncture wound that has been contaminated with soil e.g. Chromoblastomamycoses o Nodules > Become ulcer > Protrude out of skin > Pus Containing drainage ✓ Systemic (deep) mycoses due to primary pathogens originate primarily in the lungs and may spread to many organ systems e.g Blastomycosis
+- Subcutaneous mycoses- these are caused by saprophytic fungi which are unable to penetrate the skin.
+	- Often introduced into the subcutaneous tissue by a puncture wound that has been contaminated with soil e.g. Chromoblastomamycoses
+	- Nodules > Become ulcer > Protrude out of skin > Pus Containing drainage
+- Systemic (deep) mycoses due to primary pathogens originate primarily in the lungs and may spread to many organ systems e.g Blastomycosis
-✓ Opportunistic mycoses due to opportunistic pathogens are infections of patients with immune deficiencies
+- Opportunistic mycoses due to opportunistic pathogens are infections of patients with immune deficiencies

 ### Diagnosis of fungal infections
 - Microscopy using lactophenol cotton blue (LCB) wet mount preparation.